pingcap/community/rfc/2019-12-9-Talent-Plan-Course-DDS.md

 ## Rationale

 For TiDB Community, an educational distributed database system project in Golang for the novice is necessary.
-With friendly and organized course content as invitation cards for young people to TiDB, we can open the door wider to campus.
+The friendly and organized course content will serve as an invitation cards for more potential community members to TiDB.`

 ## Compatibility